koufongso/ORB_SLAM3/README.md

 ## RealSense SDK

-It was tested with D455 camera.
+It was tested with D455 camera firmware 5.13.0.55 (seems firmware 5.16.0.1 is not compatible with ROS1 melodic but can work with realsene-viewer so be careful when considering upgrade the firmware).

 Need to install realsense SDK if want to use D435i/D455 GRB-D camera, follow installation insturctions [here](https://dev.intelrealsense.com/docs/compiling-librealsense-for-linux-ubuntu-guide#building-librealsense2-sdk).